-- Your spouse is craving empathy and support.... give that to them.
+- Your partner is craving empathy and support.... give that to them.
 Now is not the time to explain why you did what you did or what it meant to you.
-It's all about your spouse at first.
+It's all about your partner at first.

 3. Take frequent breaks, but don't leave.